SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

   $$
 </div>

-After reading `number`, the automaton goes to state 3.
+After reading "number", the automaton goes to state 3.
 We push that state on to the stack.

 <div>
   $$